What is the money raised for?

 Cleaning up, emergency repairs, clothing, food and drink, drying the property, heating and heating equipment, child care equipment and essential furniture, disability scooters, wheelchairs, medical equipment, items for a premature baby and camping stoves for people who have remained at home with no cooking facilities.

-What is the target amount you are aiming to raise?
+What was the target amount you aimed to raise?

 Why do you need that much money?

-We need at least that much money and probably more.
+We have identified a need of £9m.
 Households and communities across large parts of the county have been devastated.
 THREE times as many households were affected by the December 2015 floods (6,282) compared with 2,500 in 2005 and 1,800 in 2009.
 We know from running similar appeals in 2005 and 2009 that we will continue to support some families for 12-18 months after the flooding.
 We also need to be able to help re-build valuable community facilities and support the work that charities have done to support people affected by the floods.